 The support young workers need and expect from employers

 At Calm, we dove deeper into the mental health needs and expectations of workers in all generations.
 We analyzed aggregate data patterns of 4 million+ Calm users and conducted a quantitative survey of 2,000+ 18-to-65-year-olds in the U.S. general population.
-You can find our complete insights in our 2023 Workplace Mental Health Trends Report: The Future of Work.
+You can find our complete insights in our Workplace Mental Health Trends Report: The Future of Work.

 Here’s what we learned about Gen Z and millennial workers when it comes to their mental health and what they expect from employers.

-The younger the workers, the more stress and anxiousness they report.
+The younger the workers, the more stress and anxiety they report.
 About 60% of Gen Zers report feeling stressed or anxious frequently or all the time, compared to approximately 50% of millennials and just 30% of baby boomers.

 But today, work-related challenges represent the biggest source of stress and strain.
 It’s no surprise that younger workers want more support from their employers.

-The youngest workers not only want employers to offer mental health support, they also want it out in the open.
+The youngest workers not only want employers to offer mental health support, but they also want it out in the open.
 Seventy-two percent of Gen Z workers want to talk openly about mental health in the workplace, which suggests that the stigma surrounding mental health will continue to decline.

 3. Digital mental health tools are key for younger generations, but older generations are coming around.